Beyond Bingo: Vancouver's Retirees Challenge the Retirement Norms

 The Vancouver Farmers Market is open almost year round.
 You can find more info about the vendors, dates and times at their Vancouver Farmers Market website.

-3. Waterfront Renaissance Trail: Scenic Strolls Along the Columbia River
+Waterfront Renaissance Trail: Scenic Strolls Along the Columbia River

 The Waterfront Renaissance Trail offers retirees a picturesque seven-mile stretch along the Columbia River.
 Whether walking, biking, or simply enjoying a leisurely stroll, this trail provides breathtaking views, fresh air, and the soothing sound of the river.
 The trail leads right into downtown Vancouver, where you can explore various restaurants and tasting rooms, making it a perfect way to stay active and connect with nature.

-4. Vancouver's Thriving Art Scene
+Vancouver's Thriving Art Scene

 Vancouver's art scene isn't just for the young; retirees can also immerse themselves in the numerous galleries and studios downtown.
 From contemporary to traditional exhibits, there's something for every art enthusiast.
 Don't miss Vancouver First Friday events, where you can explore galleries, enjoy live music, food, and drinks.
 Many galleries offer workshops and classes, allowing retirees to tap into their creative side and discover new passions.

-5. Coastal Escapes: Beautiful Beaches Within Reach
+Coastal Escapes: Beautiful Beaches Within Reach

 If you need a break by the ocean, Vancouver is conveniently located just a 90-minute drive away from beautiful beaches in Oregon and Washington.
 Skip the traffic and head north on I-5 to Longview then cut back into Oregon and head out to Fort Stevens State Park just past Astoria, Oregon, or explore relaxing cities like Cannon Beach, OR, and Long Beach, WA.
 These coastal getaways offer a perfect retreat for retirees, whether strolling along the shore or trying your hand at clamming during the season.
+If whale watching is on your bucket list, our guide to whale watching on the Oregon Coast covers the best timing and spots.

-6. Mount St. Helens: A Day Trip Adventure
+Mount St. Helens: A Day Trip Adventure

 For those seeking adventure, Mount St. Helens is a short drive away, offering a unique landscape shaped by the 1980 eruption.
 Retirees can explore hiking trails, enjoy panoramic views, and marvel at the geological wonder of the area.
 Due to a road closure, take Hwy 503 through Woodland for an alternative route that promises equally stunning scenery.

-7. Vancouver Wine and Jazz Festival: A Feast for the Senses
+Vancouver Wine and Jazz Festival: A Feast for the Senses

-Lastly, the Vancouver Wine and Jazz Festival, held annually at Ester Short Park in Downtown Vancouver, is a highlight for retirees who love music, fine wine, and a lively atmosphere.
+Lastly, the Vancouver Wine and Jazz Festival, held annually at Esther Short Park in Downtown Vancouver, is a highlight for retirees who love music, fine wine, and a lively atmosphere.
 This event in August brings world-class jazz performances, local wines, and a chance to unwind while soaking in the vibrant culture of the city.

 Recent Posts